val8119/emerald_tools/README.md

 # val8119's Emerald Tools

-My first minecraft mod, adds emerald tools and armor.
+##Adds emerald tools and armor, as well as an Emerald Nugget, because why not.

 - [x] Add Emerald Nugget because why not
 - [x] Add Emerald Tools